 To solve these problems, Europe needs researchers at universities, consultancies or think-tanks who are capable of analysing them and devising intelligent, effective solutions.
 There is also a need for professionals who can contribute to legitimate, efficient and effective policies in:

-- International organizations (United Nations, World Bank, IMF, OECD)
+- International organisations (United Nations, World Bank, IMF, OECD)

 - EU institutions